 Form a lasting connection with nature when you get involved with a Parks Connect program

-In late 2024, NPAQ was granted funding from the Queensland Department of the Environment, Tourism, Science and Innovation to work collaboratively with Queensland Parks and Wildlife Service to pilot an exciting new Parks Connect program in South East Queensland.
+In late 2024, NPAQ was granted funding from the Queensland Department of the Environment, Tourism, Science and Innovation to work collaboratively with the Queensland Parks and Wildlife Service to pilot an exciting new Parks Connect program in South East Queensland.
+This funding was continued in 2025, enabling NPAQ to continue to host a suite of events and activities within SEQ’s beautiful National Parks and Conservation Parks, with the program continuing throughout 2026.

 Connecting people & parks